 It is the firm hope of this writer, that he has helped the saints to understand something of last things and our Lord's second coming.
+It is not his purpose to debate this issue-for few good things come from debate.

 Whatever your position, please be encouraged to read all the proof texts concerning our Lord's second coming and the resurrection.
-Go slow-and do not allow what others think to twist and destroy what you read, especially when it is abundantly clear to you that their opinion does not say what the scripture says.
+Go slow and do not allow what others think to twist and destroy what you read, especially when it is abundantly clear to you that their opinion does not say what the scripture says.

 There is not one line of scripture that the saints should fear, for all scripture is given by inspiration of God and is profitable to us.
-Again, read these together carefully: Believe what you read-look up the words in a good dictionary if you have to.
-Do no feel that you cannot understand-for you have the Spirit of God in you.
+Again, read these together carefully: Matthew 24, Mark 13, Luke 21, 1st Corinthians 15, 1st Thessalonians 4, 2nd Thessalonians 2, Revelation 6; 11, 13, and 19.
+Believe what you read-look up the words in a good dictionary if you have to.
+Please, do not feel that you cannot understand-for you have the Spirit of God in you.
 He is your teacher!